isaacruf/rocket_flight_system/README.md

 # rocket_flight_system
-A top to bottom architecture to launch rockets.
+A top-to-bottom architecture to launch rockets.